 2. THEY NEED FEWER OIL CHANGES

 An electronic engine experiences less wear and tear than a fuel engine.
 For a hybrid driver, it means there is less chance of engine failure and extended time between necessary oil changes.
 Depending on your driving style and driving frequencies, you could go between 5,000 to 10,000 miles between oil changes.
-Along with the monetary savings, it's just nice not to have to schedule oil changes as often.
+Along with the monetary savings, it's nice not to schedule oil changes as often.
 If you really miss this opportunity to see your favorite mechanic, you're always welcome to stop by the shop just to say hi!

 3. THEY DON'T REQUIRE ONGOING SYSTEM MAINTENANCE